-The personal information which we collect and hold generally includes your name, contact details (such as your phone number, address and email address), company name and position, salary information, qualifications and areas of expertise, fee structures, rates and charges, payment details, payment and performance history, projects involved in, prior dealings with us, affiliations and associations, memberships, shareholdings as they relate to conflict of interests and relationships (if relevant for conflicts of interests).
-However, we may also collect and hold certain sensitive information required for your membership, application or to provide services or assistance to you, such as information about any special attention you may require, your political opinions and/or your membership of a political, professional or trade association.
+The personal information we collect and hold depends on the type of interaction you have with us but could include your name, contact details (such as your phone number, address and email address), company name and position, photographs and other digital images (for example video footage from events or digital images from public areas of our office ), fee structures, rates and charges, payment details, payment and performance history, projects involved in, prior dealings with us, affiliations and associations, memberships, shareholdings as they relate to declarations of interests and relationships (if relevant for managing conflicts of interests).
+We may also collect and hold certain sensitive information (as that term is defined in the Privacy Act 1988 (Cth)) to provide services or assistance to you, such as information about any special attention you may require, your political opinions and/or your membership of a political, professional or trade association.

 How Hort Innovation collects personal information

-We generally only collect your personal information if you choose to provide your details directly to us, for example in person, over the telephone, by post or email, via Hort Innovation’s website or by completing online or hard copy application forms.
-However, there may be occasions when we collect your personal information from someone else, such as Department of Agriculture (Levies) and other Government agencies, other Research and Development Corporations, Hort Innovation members, other service providers, Facebook and other social media sites, search engines, and media monitoring and employment agencies.
+We generally only collect your personal information if you choose to provide your details directly to us, for example in person, over the telephone, by post or email, via any of our websites, by completing online or hard copy application feedback forms or attending any of our trade events.
+There may be occasions when we collect your personal information from someone else, such as the Department of Agriculture (Levies) and other Government agencies, other Research and Development Corporations, Hort Innovation members, our third party share registry provider, other service providers, Facebook and other social media sites, search engines, and media monitoring and employment agencies.

-During your communications with us you must not provide us with personal information of any other individual unless you have the express consent of that individual to do so.
+During your communications with us you must not provide us with personal information about any other individual unless you have the express consent of that individual to do so, or if you are their legal representative or guardian.
 If you do provide us with personal information about another individual, you:

-- warrant that you have that individual’s consent to provide their information to us.
+- warrant that you have that individual’s consent (or other legal authority) to provide their information to us.